 At first blush it may appear that the only differences between hurling and camogie are the skirts worn by our women’s team, but there’s more to it than that.
 Although the scoring system and field positions are the same, subtle rule changes and shorter game times make camogie unique.
 Instead of the ball mostly being launched through the air as in hurling a good portion of camogie happens on the ground—so you’ll see a lot of swings with some serious zip on them.

-For more information about the Seattle Gaels Camogie team, contact manager Kim Beckett.
+For more information about the Seattle Gaels Camogie team, contact the Camogie manager.